petersulyok/smfc/ARCHITECTURE.md

 - `GenericPlatform` and `GenericX9Platform`: inherit everything. `start()` writes FULL fan mode only if the BMC is not in FULL already; `end()` writes the exit level.
-- `GenericX14Platform`: the outlier (`ENFORCES_FULL_MODE = False`).
+- `X14OpenBmcPlatform`: an outlier (`ENFORCES_FULL_MODE = False`).
 Being in control
   means per-zone *manual mode* is latched, so `start()` latches it in the controlled zones via OEM command `0x2c 0x04 0xcf 0xc2` and reads the flag back, raising if a zone does not confirm.
-It never writes the base fan mode — on X14 that would clear manual mode on every zone, and the base mode is only the fallback curve. `end()` applies the exit level and then releases manual mode, restoring automatic BMC fan control.
+It never writes the base fan mode — that would clear manual mode on every zone, and the base mode is only the fallback curve. `end()` applies the exit level and then releases manual mode, restoring automatic BMC fan control.
   Zone numbering differs between the two command families (manual commands are 1-based, duty commands 0-based); smfc zone IDs stay 0-based and the platform converts in one place.
+- `X14AtenPlatform`: the same `ENFORCES_FULL_MODE = False`, and the repository's only
+  two-level platform hierarchy — it subclasses `GenericPlatform` and inherits its duty read and write **unchanged**, because ATEN *is* the firmware line Supermicro shipped through X9–X13.
+Only the lever differs: `start()` arms a single **global bypass flag** (`0x30 0x70 0x66 0x02 0x01`) that suspends the BMC's automatic control loop for every zone, and `end()` clears it.
+The base fan mode is never written here either — it persists across a BMC restart while the bypass does not, so a board left in Full Speed would come back at 100% with nothing to stop it.

+  Two properties of that bypass shape the rest of the class.
+It is **write-only**, so `check_fan_mode()` has no flag to poll: it reads each zone's duty back and compares it against `accepted(level)`, a *set* rather than a single value, because ATEN firmware has two duty paths (an 8-bit PWM path that truncates, and one that stores the percentage exactly) and nothing readable says which is active — a single computed expectation would produce a permanent false "control lost" on one of them.
+And it is **global**, so a zone the user did not configure is bypassed too and sits frozen at its last duty; that hazard is documented in `README.md` rather than handled at runtime, since there is no reliable way to learn how many zones a board has and driving unconfigured zones would move fans nobody asked smfc to move.
+Duty writes are clamped to ≥ 5%: the percent path has no floor of its own, and a real 0% with the BMC's thermal loop suspended would leave nothing regulating the fans.
 - `X10QBi`: overrides `start()` only to program the NCT7904D temperature-to-fan mapping registers (T1FMR–T10FMR) and PWM output mode (FOMC) before the inherited FULL-mode acquire.
 That chip setup also runs before each `set_fan_level` / `set_multiple_fan_levels` call, because the chip can drift back to SmartFan mode on its own; `end()` is inherited (the configuration persists until BMC restart).

+### 6.3.1 `ipmitool` execution bound (`[Ipmi] ipmitool_timeout=`)

+`subprocess.run()` in `_exec_ipmitool` carries `timeout=ipmitool_timeout` (default
+**10 s**; `0` selects `timeout=None`, the unbounded behaviour that predates the parameter).
+Without it a wedged `/dev/ipmi0` parks the whole control loop inside one call, with no polling, no level updates and no watchdog — and nothing regulating the fans meanwhile.

+The value is chosen between two bounds.
+From below, it must clear the slowest *legitimate* call, which is a remote LAN session setup (`remote_parameters=`), not local KCS; a not-yet-ready BMC returns an error promptly rather than hanging (§6.4), so slow-but-working is not the failure mode being guarded.
+From above, the timeout is **per call**, and `exit_func()` makes N+1 of them — one level write per zone, then the platform release — so the worst-case shutdown is `(N+1) × timeout` against systemd's 90 s `TimeoutStopSec`.
+Beyond ~15 s that would start defeating the release the timeout exists to protect.

+A timed-out run is raised as an ordinary `IpmiError`, so every existing handler covers it: `check_fan_mode()` reports it as `LOST/confirmed=False` and the control loop logs it and retries.
+Two changes had to land with it, because a bound is only safe if a tripped bound is survivable:

+- **Fan level writes in the main loop are no longer fatal.** `Service.run()` wraps the controller pass in `except IpmiError`, logs, and continues to the next poll.
+  Exiting would leave the fans wherever they happen to be with nothing regulating them — strictly worse than staying up and retrying, since the BMC may come back and `_check_fan_mode()` re-acquires control if it was lost.
+The handler is deliberately narrow: a controller fault (a vanished sensor) is not an IPMI problem and still terminates the service, as it always has.
+- **The readiness gate budget is now wall-clock bounded too** (§6.4).
+It used to count only its own 5 s sleeps; with a per-call timeout that would let a slow BMC stretch a "180 s" budget into many minutes of startup.
+The budget is exhausted by whichever comes first, the step count or the elapsed wall clock — the step count is kept because the wall clock does not advance when `time.sleep()` is stubbed.

 ### 6.4 Cold-boot BMC readiness gate (`Ipmi._fan_sensors_ready`)